What's Postpartum Depression And How Do I Cope With It?

 Medical history and genetics

 As with other depressive disorders, there is a genetic component to PPD.
-Those with a personal or family history of depression or postpartum depression are at an elevated risk for this condition.
+Those with a personal or family history of depression, postpartum depression, perinatal depression (depressive symptoms during pregnancy), or other mood disorders are at an elevated risk for this condition.
 Those who experience premenstrual dysphoric disorder (PMDD) before and during their regular menstrual cycles may also be at a higher risk.
+Other types of mental disorders, such as anxiety disorders and post-traumatic stress disorder, can be risk factors, as well.

 Fertility challenges and trauma